Home » Appraisal » Licensing » Texas » Requirements

 Elective Hours:

-Step 2: Pass the background check by submitting your fingerprints to the Texas Department of Security (DPS).
+Step 2: Pass a background check by submitting your fingerprints to the Texas Department of Security (DPS).
 If a background investigation is required, there could be a delay in processing the application.

 Step 3: Choose a supervisory appraiser who will provide diligent supervision over all appraisal work.
 You can start seeking a supervisory appraiser while you are completing your qualifying education to ensure you have one lined up.

 Step 4: Once you’ve met these requirements, you can submit your application to become an Appraiser Trainee either online or through the mail to the Texas Appraiser Licensing and Certification Board (TALCB).
 This usually only takes about a week, but it can vary.
-You will also need to pay a licensing fee of $250 plus a $5 Texas Online Fee.
+You will also need to pay a licensing fee.

 Online Info